tmerr/experimental/nconstrain/Readme.md

 ## Thoughts

 - Has the advantage of working for any number-like object
-- Still some operator issues to work out
 - A similar system could be useful for asserting invariants on arbitrary objects